MPCS51042-W23-staff/homework-2/README.md

     pass
 ```

-`pattern` is a string that represents text we're searching for within each line.
+`pattern` is a string that represents the text we're searching for within each line.

 `lines` is an iterable of strings to search within.